-How to Plan a Field Trip: a Step by Step Guide
+How to Plan a Field Trip: A Step-by-Step Guide

 How to Plan a Field Trip

 Knowing exactly how to plan a field trip is a very important skill.
-For teachers that wish to take their students out of the classroom to experience some real-life learning, field trips can be a dream, or a nightmare, depending on well they are planned.
+For teachers that wish to take their students out of the classroom to experience some real-life learning, field trips can be a dream, or a nightmare, depending on how well they are planned.